Feature|Articles|February 13, 2026

 "Some of our research has now been focused on ADCs, because there [are] some initial data that there may be a higher incidence of radiation necrosis when you combine radiosurgery and ADCs," Ahluwalia said.

-To solve this, his team is working on clinical trials to determine the best way to schedule these treatments—potentially decreasing radiation doses where possible—to ensure they are "getting great outcomes but decreasing the toxicity that these patients face."
+To solve this, his team is conducting clinical trials to determine the best way to schedule these treatments—potentially reducing radiation doses where possible—to ensure they are "getting great outcomes but decreasing the toxicity that these patients face."

 A Message to the Community: From Months to Years

-Perhaps the most striking takeaway from Ahluwalia is the change in survival expectations.
+Perhaps the most striking takeaway Ahluwalia noted is the change in survival expectations.
 He urged his colleagues in the community to view brain metastases through a lens of optimism.

 He stressed that the key to this success is the "multidisciplinary management" involving medical oncologists, radiation oncologists, and neurosurgeons.
 For complex cases, he encourages community oncologists to partner with centers of excellence.

-"Collaboration, hope, and excitement is my message to my colleagues in the community," he concluded.
+"Collaboration, hope, and excitement are my message to my colleagues in the community," he concluded.